tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 This approach often results in a cleaner code, but rendering the HTML using the `HtmlWriter` is much faster than creating a control for the `<div>` element using `new HtmlGenericControl("div")`.

-You need to decide if rendering raw HTML is OK for your case, or if the control is more complex and you need to build a tree of child controls and manipulate with them somehow.
+You need to decide if rendering raw HTML is OK for your case, or if the control is more complex and you need to build a tree of child controls and manipulate them somehow.

 ## Composite Control